Ghana: European contact and colonialism

-The Portuguese established the Portuguese Gold Coast with the construction of Elmina Castle (Castelo da Mina) by Diogo de Azambuja in 1482, making it the oldest European building in Sub-Saharan Africa.
+The Portuguese established the Portuguese Gold Coast with the construction of Elmina Castle (Castelo da Mina) by Diogo de Azambuja in 1482, making it the oldest European building in West Africa.

 Akan trade with European states began after contact with the Portuguese in the 15th century.
 European contact was by the Portuguese people, who came to the Gold Coast region in the 15th century to trade.
 The Portuguese then established the Portuguese Gold Coast (Costa do Ouro), focused on the availability of gold.
-The Portuguese built a trading lodge at a coastal settlement called Anomansah (the perpetual drink), which they renamed São Jorge da Mina.
-In 1481, King John II of Portugal commissioned Diogo de Azambuja to build the Elmina Castle, which was completed in three years.
-By 1598, the Dutch had joined the Portuguese in the gold trade, establishing the Dutch Gold Coast (Nederlandse Bezittingen ter Kuste van Guinea – 'Dutch properties at the Guinea coast') and building forts at Fort Komenda and Kormantsi.
-In 1617, the Dutch captured the Elmina Castle from the Portuguese and Axim in 1642 (Fort St Anthony).
+The Portuguese built a trading lodge at a coastal settlement called Anomansah ("the perpetual drink"), which they renamed São Jorge da Mina.
+In 1481, King John II of Portugal commissioned Diogo de Azambuja to build Elmina Castle, which was completed in three years.
+By 1598, the Dutch had joined the Portuguese in the gold trade, establishing the Dutch Gold Coast (Nederlandse Bezittingen ter Kuste van Guinea – "Dutch properties at the Guinea coast") and building forts at Fort Komenda and Kormantsi.
+In 1617, the Dutch captured Elmina Castle from the Portuguese and Axim in 1642 (Fort St Anthony).

 European traders had joined in gold trading by the 17th century, including the Swedes, establishing the Swedish Gold Coast (Svenska Guldkusten), and Denmark–Norway, establishing the Danish Gold Coast (Danske Guldkyst or Dansk Guinea).
 European traders participated in the Atlantic slave trade in this area.
 More than 30 forts and castles were built by the merchants.
 The Germans established the Brandenburger Gold Coast or Groß Friedrichsburg.
 In 1874, Great Britain established control over some parts of the country, assigning these areas the status of the British Gold Coast.
-Military engagements occurred between British colonial powers and Akan nation-states.
+Military engagements occurred between the British colonial powers and Akan nation-states.
 The Kingdom of Ashanti defeated the British some times in the 100-year-long Anglo-Ashanti wars and eventually lost with the War of the Golden Stool in 1900.
-In the late 19th century, cocoa cultivation spread through the tropical forests, with the British administration actively supporting the growth of the commercial cocoa industry.